rsdoiel/antenna/planet.md

 ---

-## Voting under way in tight Polish presidential election
+## Poland's Trzaskowski ahead in election - exit poll

 date: 2025-06-01, from: RTÉ News

-Poles have begun voting in a tight presidential election with major implications for the country's role in Europe, and for abortion and LGBTQ rights.
+The candidate of Poland's ruling centrist Civic Coalition (KO), Rafal Trzaskowski, was seen narrowly ahead in the presidential election second round with 50.3% of votes, an Ipsos exit poll for TVN, TVP and Polsat indicates.

 <br>